Certificates & IRAs

 No, as long as you are working and have reportable income you can contribute up to the maximum allowable each year as long as it does not exceed what you have earned for the year.

-You cannot make a Traditional IRA contribution even if you still have earned income after age 70 ½.
-However you can make Roth contributions at any age as long as you are still working and have earned income.
+You can contribute to both a Traditional and Roth IRA at any age as long as you are still working and have earned income.

 The maximum allowable to contribute to an IRA or aggregate of all IRAs is: